Leicester Classics Network in partnership with Classics for All

 - Support for grant applications to CfA for teacher training in Latin and/or Greek

-Content of activities
+Content of sessions

 - KS2/3 campus-based and extracurricular sessions combine Latin and archaeology to investigate the people and objects of Ratae Corieltavorum (Leicester).
 Topics include: Curse Tablets; Slaves, and Arms and Weapons.
-CPD sessions (half-day) and resources provide teachers with the knowledge, skills and resources to deliver sessions themselves.

 - Sessions for KS4/5 pupils can cover a range of topics from areas across the curriculum to encourage ‘out-of-the-box’ thinking and critical engagement with different sources of knowledge.
 Topics address: the use and abuse of evidence (this can provide support for taught skills in EPQ); personal freedom; encountering authority; ancient diversity; making your mark: establishing identity.

-All lesson plans include a range of practical activities which enable pupils to engage with our research on topics such as: individual and group identities; social inequality; settlement; conflict; migration; multilingualism; daily life, art and society.
+All activities and resources include a range of practical activities which enable pupils to engage with our research on topics such as: individual and group identities; social inequality; settlement; conflict; migration; multilingualism; daily life, art and society.
 Emphasis is placed on the culturally plural nature of the Roman world, introducing Latin in the context of life in Roman Leicester.
 By basing the activities on local contexts we demonstrate the relevance of the classical world in contemporary life to all pupils.
 Our activities and resources include information on how pupils can become involved in and gain access to local projects, through participation in Young Archaeologists Club and visits to sites such as Jewry Wall and Market Harborough Museum to encourage life-long engagement in the local community and its history.